l0rdFalco/css_prac/prac1_notes.md

 ### 7. align-items

-works when flex-direction:column and determines alignment of items in the cross axis.
+determines alignment of items in the cross axis. ie parpendicular to the flex-direction value

 - **stretch**:default value.
 Flex items stretch the entire length of the other axis depending on value of flex-direction
 - **baseline**: lines up all the text in a flex item values are the same as those in justify content.
+- **flex-start**: default value. places flex items at _the BEGINNING of the cross axis_ .
+- **flex-end**: places flex items at _the END of the cross axis_.
+- **center**: places flex items at _the CENTER of the cross axis_.
+- **baseline**: items are aligned according to their text baselines

 ### 8. align-content

-determines alignment of items in the cross axis and multiple rows must exist in the flex container and flex-wrap must be included values are all the same as in align-items
+determines alignment of items in the cross axis. multiple rows must exist in the flex container and flex-wrap must be included. values are all the same as in align-items i.e. _stretch, baseline, flex-start, flex-end, center and baseline_

 ## 1. flex item properties